-The benefit for income taxes for the three months ended March 31, 2013 was derived using an estimated effective annual income tax rate for all of 2013 of 41.2%, which excludes any discrete tax adjustments.
+The benefit for income taxes for the three and six months ended June 30, 2013 was derived using an estimated effective annual income tax rate for all of 2013 of 40.6%, which excluded any discrete tax adjustments.
 In January 2013, the United States Congress authorized, and the President signed into law, certain federal tax credits that will be reflected in the Company's Federal tax return for 2012.
-However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was included in the benefit for income taxes in the consolidated statement of operations and comprehensive loss for the three months ended March 31, 2013.
+However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was recorded in the first quarter of 2013 and is included in the benefit for income taxes in the consolidated statement of operations and comprehensive loss for the six months ended June 30, 2013.
+Other discrete tax adjustments decreased the benefit for income taxes by \$0.4 million in both the three and six months ended June 30, 2013.